 The Visitor Centre is open daily from 9:30 a.m. to 5:30 p.m. from mid-May to the Thanksgiving long weekend (it remains open until 8:00 p.m. in July and August).
-It is closed for the remainder of the year (information is available at the Administration Building Monday to Friday, at the south gate entrance on Saturdays and Sundays, and over the telephone seven days a week).
+It is closed for the remainder of the year (information is available Monday to Friday at the Administration Building and over the telephone).